DAVID DORFMAN DANCE

 Costume Designer: Naoko Nagata

-TRUCE is David Dorfman Dance’s meditation on the perils of peace and power as we seek joy in this world.
+TRUCE is David Dorfman Dance’s meditation on the perils of peace and power as we seek joy in our lives.
 It paints a kinetic picture of how our world might look, and how we might feel, if traditional truces were extended by a day, then a month, then years – ending one war on humanity at a time.
 Sometimes it’s the tiniest of surrenders that count.
-DDD’s trademark risky, frisky, and vulnerable movement, accompanied by an original score by Liz De Lise and Sam Crawford, and text developed by Dorfman and the company will mine the depths of our power-crazed world, looking for our foibles and laughter, perhaps our most “power-full” tool.
+DDD’s trademark risky, frisky, and vulnerable movement, accompanied by an original score by Lizzy De Lise and Sam Crawford, and text developed by Dorfman and the company will mine the depths of our power-crazed world, looking for our foibles and laughter, perhaps our most “power-full” tool.
 The evening honors truce with self, with others, with the world – as the dancing bodies serve as conduits for a momentary peace.

 (A)Way Out Of My Body (2021)